LLejoly/personal_project/documentation/api-documentation/docs/requests/types.md

 -------------
 To obtain the different types of products that can be used with the database.
 You can use this request.
-You will obtain a JSON that contains serveral information about the different types.
+You will obtain a JSON that contains serveral information about the different types and the status code 200 if the information given are corrects.
+Otherwise an error status code is returned with a JSON object.
+This JSON object has two fields `details` and `status`.
+The `status` field contains the error status code sent and `details` field contains a text that explains the reason of that status code.

-The prototype of the request:
+The route of the request is the following one:
 ```
 localhost:5000/types/<token>
 ```
 Parameters:

-- `<token>`: A user's token
+- `<token>`: A user's token that corresponds to an existing account.

 This request returns a JSON object of the form:
 ```